Metroid: 2002–2009: Fusion and Prime

-2010–2016: Other M and second hiatus
+2010–2016: Other M, second hiatus, and Prime: Federation Force

 With Nintendo focusing on a more casual audience during the Wii's lifespan, the next Metroid moved away from the more complex gameplay of the Prime series.
 Metroid: Other M was developed with the Japanese studio Team Ninja and directed by Sakamoto.
 He pursued a simpler control scheme, hoping it to be as simple as a NES game.
 It was released for Wii in 2010.
 It featured a third-person perspective and placed a greater focus on story and action.
 Other M received weaker reviews, with criticism for its characterization of Samus as timid and emotional and its reduced emphasis on exploration.
 Polygon described Other M as "such a massive misfire and a flop with fans that it practically killed the series".
 Joystiq noted that even with the revised approach the game was "anathema" to the casual focus of Nintendo in that era, as Nintendo was simply no longer making games of that type.
 There was no major Metroid game for seven years.

 A Metroid minigame, "Metroid Blast", appeared in the Wii U game Nintendo Land (2012), which had a mixed reception.
 Using the Wii U GamePad, the player controls Samus's gunship, while up to four players with Wii Remotes and Nunchuks control Mii characters on foot, wearing Varia Suits.
 Miyamoto said this reflected his ideas for future Metroid games.
 In 2016, Nintendo released Metroid Prime: Federation Force, developed by Next Level.
 It received criticism for its multiplayer focus, soccer minigame and frivolous tone.
 After it was unveiled at E3 2015, an online fan petition to have it cancelled drew thousands of signatures.
 Federation Force was absent from Nintendo's presence at E3 2016 months before launch.
-It debuted at 15th place on the 3DS sales chart and was considered a commercial failure.
+It was a commercial failure.